History of Austin, Texas: Capital City of A New Republic

 By 1836 the Texas Revolution was over and the Republic of Texas was independent.
 That year was also characterized by political disarray in Texas.
 Between 1836 and 1837 no fewer than five Texas sites served as temporary capitals of the new republic (Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and Columbia), before President Sam Houston moved the capital to Houston in 1837.

 Shortly after the election of President Mirabeau B. Lamar, the Texas Congress appointed a site-selection commission to locate an optimal site for a new permanent capital.
 They chose a site on the western frontier, after viewing it at the instruction of President Lamar, who visited the sparsely settled area in 1838.
 Lamar was a proponent of westward expansion.
 Impressed by its beauty, abundant natural resources, promise as an economic hub, and central location in Texas territory, the commission purchased 7735 acre along the Colorado River consisting of a planned townsite surveyed by Edward Burleson in 1838 (incorporated Jan, 1839) he called Waterloo, and adjacent lands.

 Because the area's remoteness from population centers and its vulnerability to attacks by Mexican troops and Native Americans displeased many Texans, Sam Houston among them, political opposition made Austin's early years precarious ones.
 However, Lamar prevailed in his nomination, which he felt would be a prime location that intersected the roads to San Antonio and Santa Fe.

 Officially chartered in 1839, the Texas Congress designated the name of Austin for the new city.
 According to local folklore, Stephen F. Austin, the "father of Texas" for whom the new capital city was named, negotiated a boundary treaty with the local Native Americans at the site of the present-day Treaty Oak after a few settlers were killed in raids.
+But as the Daughters of the Republic of Texas pointed out as early as 1925, Stephen F. Austin died in 1836 before either Waterloo or Austin were founded and "[he] never held any conferences with Indians as far west as Austin."
+In 1936 the Texas Centennial Historical Commission concluded the story was "unfounded romance ... without historical foundation".
+The Commission also concluded the "tradition probably grew out of a treaty made by Carita, Tonkawa Indian chief, and Stephen F. Austin in 1824, by which the Indians agreed to keep out of the colony."
+The colony referenced is San Felipe de Austin in today's Austin County, Texas which was conflated with the current City of Austin, Travis County.
 The city's original name is honored by local businesses such as Waterloo Ice House and Waterloo Records, as well as Waterloo Park downtown.